MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/welch-testfunction.md

 **Arguments**

-* *mean1*: Expression that represents the mean (average) value of the 1st series
+* *mean1*: Expression that represents the mean (average) value of the first series
-* *variance1*:  Expression that represents the variance value of the 1st series
+* *variance1*:  Expression that represents the variance value of the first series
-* *count1*:  Expression that represents the count of values in the 1st series
+* *count1*:  Expression that represents the count of values in the first series
-* *mean2*: Expression that represents the mean (average) value of the 2nd series
+* *mean2*: Expression that represents the mean (average) value of the second series
-* *variance2*:  Expression that represents the variance value of the 2nd series
+* *variance2*:  Expression that represents the variance value of the second series
-* *count2*:  Expression that represents the count of values in the 2nd series
+* *count2*:  Expression that represents the count of values in the second series

 **Returns**

 From [Wikipedia](https://en.wikipedia.org/wiki/Welch%27s_t-test):

-In statistics, Welch's t-test, or unequal variances t-test, is a two-sample location test which is used to test the hypothesis that two populations have equal means.
-Welch's t-test is an adaptation of Student's t-test, that is, it has been derived with the help of Student's t-test and is more reliable when the two samples have unequal variances and unequal sample sizes.
-These tests are often referred to as "unpaired" or "independent samples" t-tests, as they are typically applied when the statistical units underlying the two samples being compared are non-overlapping.
-Given that Welch's t-test has been less popular than Student's t-test and may be less familiar to readers, a more informative name is "Welch's unequal variances t-test" or "unequal variances t-test" for brevity.
+In statistics, Welch's t-test, or unequal variances t-test, is a two-sample location test that's used to test the hypothesis that two populations have equal means.
+Welch's t-test is an adaptation of Student's t-test.
+It's derived with the help of Student's t-test and is more reliable when the two samples have unequal variances and unequal sample sizes.
+These tests are often referred to as "unpaired" or "independent samples" t-tests, since they're typically applied when the statistical units underlying the two samples being compared are non-overlapping.
+Welch's t-test is less popular than Student's t-test, and may be less familiar to readers.
+A more informative name is "Welch's unequal variances t-test", or "unequal variances t-test", for brevity.